-Aligned to its vision of inventing the future of healthcare, Sunnybrook has launched a practice-based research and innovation strategy under the leadership of Dr. Kathryn Nichol.
-Dr. Nichol has a clinical background in nursing and a PhD in medical science.
+Aligned with its vision of inventing the future of health care, Sunnybrook has launched a practice-based research and innovation (PBRI) strategy under the leadership of Lisa Di Prospero, who has a clinical background in radiation therapy and an M.Sc. in molecular radiation biology.

 Building research capacity